Call our team of experts to learn more about what Lima One has to offer.

 If you’re not familiar with the BRRR investment strategy, it can seem complicated.
 In practice, however, it’s a straightforward approach.

-BRRR stands for Buy, Renovate, Rent, Refinance.
+BRRR stands for Buy, Rehab, Rent, Refinance.
 If you love real estate investing and you want to own several properties, you can tack on an extra R for Repeat.
 Let’s take a quick look at each of those steps:

-Buy: With a BRRRR strategy, you buy an undervalued property, renovate it, and rent it, just as you would with a fix and flip investment.
+With a BRRRR strategy, you buy an undervalued property, renovate it, and rent it, just as you would with a fix and flip investment.
 The goal is to improve the condition of the property and increase its value so that you have built-in equity when you refinance.
 When you purchase the property, you will typically take out a short-term interest-only fix and flip loan to cover the cost of the property purchase and renovations

-Renovate: In this step, you’ll rehab the home to make it functional and to increase its value.
+In this step, you’ll rehab the home to make it functional and to increase its value.
 Evaluate each potential upgrade to determine whether it will cost you more than it adds to the overall value and/or rental rate.
 For example, structural improvements like new bathrooms are worth the investment, but high-end floors and appliances may not be, depending on your intended market.

-Rent: It’s usually best to have a good track record of renters in the home before you refinance, and sometimes seasoning (a certain amount of time) is required.
+It’s usually best to have a good track record of renters in the home before you refinance, and sometimes seasoning (a certain amount of time) is required.
 Vet tenants thoroughly and charge enough to immediately generate positive cash flow.
 As a rule of thumb, aim for a monthly rental fee at 1% of what you paid plus what you invested in renovations.

 Bonus Step!
 Repeat: Use cash from your refinance for your next purchase and start the BRRR process again.
 Be careful, however, that your rental properties are generating positive cash flow with a healthy DSCR on a monthly basis and that you build a buffer for capital expenditures and vacancy.